This post contains affiliate links.

 EDIT: I now know how easy it is to buy tickets online.
 Simply find the ones you want on the timetable above and click buy.
-Then, choose your seats and choose “P” in the dropdown if you want round trip tickets.
+Choose your seats and choose “P” in the dropdown if you want round trip tickets.
 Then, you pick them up at the clearly labeled booth at the ticket office.
 I just did this for the Plitvice Lakes and it was so easy!

 Cost to get from Zagreb to Zadar by Bus

 We bought round trip tickets and the cost was 170 kuna / 26 usd per person.
 This didn’t secure a seat on a return bus, and we had to pay 5 more kuna / .75 usd each once we arrived in the Zadar bus station to make a reservation for the return route.
 Then, you can walk from the Zadar bus station to the beach or all the way into the old town.

 One last thing to know is that this trip actually takes 4 hours despite being advertised as 3.5 hours.
 The ride was interesting with forests, rolling hills, mountains, and the coast and we had some beautiful views.
 The ride also has a stop for a bathroom break/coffee/snacks about halfway through.